Fox News Poll Shows Biden Leading Trump By Double Digits, Also Buries Fading Bernie Sanders In Primary By 18

 Sanders trails Biden in the new poll by 18 points, which is closer than he stands in the Real Clear Politics average of all polls, which puts Biden on top of Sanders by 22.7 points.
 Biden’s 35 percent share of voters in the poll is a four-point increase from the previous month’s Fox poll.

-While Trump has shown that white voters without a college degree without a college degree are his “base,” winning 71 percent of that demographic in the 2016 presidential election, as Inquisitr has reported, Sanders also appear to draw his strongest support from the same group, taking 23 percent of the “white non-college” voters in the poll, as posted on Twitter by CNN polling expert Harry Enten.
+While Trump has shown that white voters without a college degree are his “base,” winning 71 percent of that demographic in the 2016 presidential election, as The Inquisitr has reported, Sanders also appear to draw his strongest support from the same group, taking 23 percent of the “white non-college” voters in the poll, as posted on Twitter by CNN polling expert Harry Enten.

 But Biden claims 40 percent support from that demographic, as well as 23 percent of white voters who did graduate college, per the Fox poll.
 Sanders takes 13 percent of the white college voters, a point behind Warren, who claims 14 percent of that demographic.